Learn how to survive dreaded rental property inspections without a hitch with this handy checklist.

 Bedrooms are generally considered private spaces.
 As they are probably the least likely space to get really dirty, just have a check for any indications of general dirtiness or structural disrepair.

 - Windows and doors.
 Open windows and doors and check the handles and locks, if they have them.
 Sliding doors and windows especially tend to fall into disrepair.
+Check also that there are fly screens that are in good condition.

 The exterior of the house will be the first thing anybody sees when they arrive, so don’t neglect it in favour of getting the interior up-to-scratch.
 First impressions count.